 Purpose and Scope

 The purpose of this document is to specify a recommended practice for performing inter-agency CCSDS standards interoperability testing using cloud technologies.
+For many interagency test scenarios use of cloud testing may simplify creating of test environments and eliminate the need for perimeter access exceptions.
 This book contains the necessary information regarding planning, acquiring, and configuring cloud and related testing functions.